ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    source local.env
    ```

 The shared team is going to provide micro services.
-Although the network team has already created the shared VPC and some network resources the shared team will choose the instance profile.
+Although the network team has already created the shared VPC and some network resources the shared team will create the instance and choose the instance profile.
 A Linux configuration script and simple demo application is provided in the user_data attribute and discussed in the **Application Team** section below.

 In `main.tf` notice these two resources:
    ```